open-voice-interoperability/website/site/content/about/_index.md

       Technology (MIT) Auto-ID Laboratory, Capgemini Consulting, and the Intel Corporation.
-In late 2018, seed funding was provided to initiate research into voice assistance technologies and potential standards, and to develop The Open Voice Network.</p>
+In late 2018, seed funding was provided to initiate research into voice assistance technologies and potential standards, and to develop the Open Voice Network.</p>
   - heading: Governance
     imageUrl: /img/1x1-white-pixel.png
     textHTML: >-
       <p>The Open Voice Network is an independently funded and governed non-profit industry association which operates as a directed fund of the Linux Foundation. </p>
-      <p>Financial support for The Open Voice Network comes from sponsoring enterprises and entities.
+      <p>Financial support for the Open Voice Network comes from sponsoring enterprises and entities.
 Strategic direction, by a Steering Committee comprised of senior executives of sponsor organizations.
-Day-to-day management is provided by an Executive Director who reports to the Steering Committee, as well as the chairs of The Open Voice Network standing committees and moderators of The Open Voice Network communities. </p>
+Day-to-day management is provided by an Executive Director who reports to the Steering Committee, as well as the chairs of the Open Voice Network standing committees and moderators of the Open Voice Network communities. </p>
-      <p>As a directed fund of the Linux Foundation, The Open Voice Network enjoys access to the expertise, and shared legal, operational, and marketing services, of the LF, a world leader in the creation of open source projects and ecosystems.</p>
+      <p>As a directed fund of the Linux Foundation, the Open Voice Network enjoys access to the expertise, and shared legal, operational, and marketing services, of the LF, a world leader in the creation of open source projects and ecosystems.</p>
   - heading: About the Linux Foundation
     imageUrl: /img/1x1-white-pixel.png
     textHTML: >-